 Biofuels market size

 Globally, the implementation of a biofuels market soon sparked a food versus fuel debate among critics.
 While advocates saw biofuels as part of a clean and sustainable energy future, others argued that fuels should not be derived from edible plants.
 However, the biofuels market continued to be resilient.
-In 2012, the global market for the production and wholesale pricing of ethanol and biodiesel was sized at close to 100 billion US dollars.
-By 2022, the market is expected to grow to almost 178 billion US dollars.
+In 2016, the global market for the production and wholesale pricing of ethanol and biodiesel was sized at close to 101 billion US dollars.
+By 2023, the market is expected to grow to almost 133 billion U.S. dollars.
 Revenue growth is projected to be driven by capacity additions and higher prices for alternative fuels.